cewebbr/violentometro/README.md

     ├── analises            <- Jupyter notebooks containing data analysis
     |   ├── modelos         <- Jupyter notebooks for training the AI and ML models
     |   └── 00_indice.ipynb <- Index of all analysis and model building notebooks
-    ├── dados               <- Data used in the project ├── docs                <- Documents (PDFs)
+    ├── assets              <- Files used by the violence monitor gitpage ├── dados               <- Data used in the project ├── docs                <- Documents (PDFs)
     ├── modelos             <- Actual AI and ML models saved to joblib or h5 files